shtkeshri/Excel_DataAnalysis_Dashboard/README.md

 # Excel_DataAnalysis_Dashboard
-Created a dynamic dashboard using Excel to analyis the road accident data and provide meaningful insights.
+Created a dynamic dashboard using Excel to analyse the road accident data and provide meaningful insights.

 Steps Covered-
 1. Requirement gathering from client